0l-l0/qcolor/README.md

 maximum clique of the given graph.

-This algorithm is not unique in calculating the two above-mentioned bounds but it holds two really advantageous property, namely, it runs in polinomial time and it is very easily parallelizable.
+This algorithm is not unique in calculating the two above-mentioned bounds but it holds two really advantageous property, namely, it runs in polynomial time and it is very easily parallelizable.

 A more detailed description of the algorithm can be found in the original article of Szabó and Zaválnij [1] and the `doc` folder also contains a commented example run.

-This repository contains an Ada implementation using OpenCL kernel for the actual work.
+This repository contains an Ada implementation using OpenCL kernels for the actual work.

 ## Dependencies